Calca

 Rural and chill

 Calca doesn’t have a lot to offer tourists, which is part of its charm.
-It’s a sleepy little town with a very traditional Plaza de Armas and market.
+It’s a sleepy little town with a leafy Plaza de Armas and small market.
 Most people in Calca are farmers, with small family plots called chacra that they walk to in the morning to work before they walk home for lunch.

 If you’re interested in development work, check out the Andean Alliance for Sustainable Development, which is based in Calca.